thalesmacena/nps/README.md

 ```

 ## 💡 API Specification
-You can render the OAS (Open API Specification / Swagger) using the command:
+You can acess the api specification (OAS / Swagger) by [clicking her](https://nps-bmv1.onrender.com/) or render the OAS locally using the command:

 ```Powershell
 yarn api